 As asserted earlier, during the first phases of ketosis; you will lose plenty of water when the stored glycogen in your body system is converted into glucose.

 This water loss will make you feel thirsty and dehydrated.
-Therefore, you should drink enough water and other keto-friendly drinks during these first stages of ketosis.
+Therefore, you should drink enough water and other keto-friendly drinks during these first stages.

 6. Increased Energy

 When you are in ketosis, you will have increased energy.
-During ketosis, ketones will serve as the primary sources of energy for your body system.
+During this weight loss process, ketones will serve as the primary sources of energy for your body system.
 Generally, ketones are more efficient in energy production in comparison to glucose.

 When there is a high level of ketones in your body system, your body cells will produce more mitochondria.
 These mitochondria will transmit energy to all your body parts.
 Unlike glucose, ketones do not depend on insulin to function properly.
 If ketones serve as your primary energy source, you will not experience fatigue when the level of insulin hormone drops down.